 The Happiness Advantage by Shawn Anchor

-Most people believe that success leads to happiness, but this great book makes the point that happiness actually comes first, and when we are happier then we are successful!
+Most people believe that success leads to happiness, but The Happiness Advantage makes the point that happiness actually comes first, and when we are happier then we are successful!

 Shawn Anchor spent 12 years of his life at Harvard between being a student, a proctor, and a lecturer, and saw something interesting during his time there.